lastminutemom/lastminutemom.github.io/docs/_projects/(1) customboxershtv.md

 ---
 ![Product Shot](../assets/products/customboxershtv/1.png "Custom Boxers")

-Please message me on Facebook (@MadebyLastMinuteMom) or gmail (madebylastminutemom@gmail.com) chat if you would like to place an order or ask quesions
+Please message me on Facebook (@MadebyLastMinuteMom) if you would like to place an order or ask any questions.

 {% include elements/button.html link="https://www.google.com" text="Buy Now" block=true %}